willseaford/Java/README.md

 # Java
-Repository containing programs written in Java

-This repository contains small and medium sized project programs which are a combination of previous university courseworks and personal interests.
+Repository containing small to medium sized programs written in Java which are a combination of previous university courseworks and personal interests.